DanielJean007/RPI_LIRC_NodeJS-Project/README.md

 ### Move things around:
   * To `lirc_web/` folder:
     * Move the folders 'db/', 'views/' and the file 'app.js' to the folder 'lirc_web/'.
     * This will change the behaviour of the website where we can access the remote controls.
 Since our local server is going to be tunneled, it'll need a login area.
-It's NOT interesting the everyone with the link could access the devices in our house.
-It's better if ONLY people with username and password could to it.
+It's NOT ideal that everyone with the link could access devices in our house.
+It's better if ONLY people with the username and password could use it.
     * To add a new user and password open the file 'users.js' under the folder 'db/'.
 Just follow the structure under 'var records'.
     * To test the web server type:
       * username: **batman**